Equivariant counts of points of the moduli spaces of pointed hyperelliptic curves: Acknowledgements

 \section{Acknowledgements}

 The method I shall use to count points of the moduli space of pointed hyperelliptic curves follows a suggestion by Nicholas M. Katz.
-I thank Bradley Brock for letting me read an early version of the article \cite{Brock}.
-I would also like to thank Carel Faber for all help.
+I thank Bradley Brock for letting me read an early version of the article \cite{Brock}, and Institut Mittag-Leffler for support during the preparation of this article.
+I would also like to thank my thesis advisor Carel Faber.